Russia–Sudan relations: Russian Federation era

 Diplomatic cooperation between the two countries dramatically got back on track during the late 1990s and early 2000s, when Vladimir Putin was elected the President, and then the Prime Minister of Russia, and along with Chinese leader Hu Jintao opposed UN Peacekeepers in Darfur.
 Russia strongly supports Sudan's territorial integrity and opposes the creation of an independent Darfurian state.
 Also, Russia is Sudan's strongest investment partner (in Europe) and political ally in Europe, and Russia has repeatedly and significantly regarded Sudan as an important global ally in the African continent.
 For decades there have been Sudanese college students studying in Russian universities.

 During the 2008 attack on Omdurman and Khartoum, Justice and Equality Movement rebels from Darfur killed a Russian mercenary pilot by shooting his plane down when he tried to strafe them.

 Amnesty International slammed Russia for breaking the UN arms embargo on Darfur, Russians sold weapons like Mi-24 helicopters, Antonov 26 planes, Russian weapons sales to Sudan totaled 21 million dollars.
 It was reported these weapons were used to slaughter Darfur civilians.
 The report said Russia "cannot have been unaware of reports of serious violations of human rights and humanitarian law by the Sudanese security forces, But they have nevertheless continued to allow military equipment to be sent to Sudan."
 Russia was reported to "have been or should have been aware, several types of military equipment, including aircraft, have been deployed by the Sudanese armed forces for direct attacks on civilians and indiscriminate attacks in Darfur".
 The Janjaweed also used Russian small arms to murder and loot, these Russian weapons spread into neighboring Chad.
 In 2005 helicopters from Russia were sold to Sudan for 7 million pounds sterling.
 Photos show Russian helicopters in Darfur.

 On August 25, 2017, the Russian ambassador to Sudan, Mirgayas Shirinsky, was found dead in his house in Khartoum.

 In November 2017, President Omar al-Bashir credited Russian military intervention in the Syrian Civil War for saving Syria.
 Sudan is among the few countries that officially recognized the annexation of Crimea by the Russian Federation and voted against United Nations General Assembly Resolution 68/262 (which condemned Russian annexation of Ukrainian territory), which demonstrated the close relations between Russia and Sudan.

-In 2022 of July, Russia was caught plundering gold in Sudan to support its war in the Ukraine.
+In July 2022, Russia was caught plundering gold from a processing plant for the Wagner-linked and US-sanctioned Meroe Gold near Abidiya in Sudan to finance its invasion of Ukraine.